WelbornGroup/Documentation/REU_Workflow.md

 ## Solvation

-The output of the parameterization will include a
+These are the next steps we will take after paramterization of the carbohydrate molecules is complete

 ## Molecular Dynamics